 Your guide to the best restaurants along the District’s late night hot spot

 It may be the Atlas Performing Arts Center that anchors the H Street NE corridor and kicked off the area’s renewal, but the neighborhood known for its late night bar and club scene is also quietly making a name for itself among informed foodies.
-On H Street, you’ll find options from DC fave, chef Erik Bruner-Yang, along with plenty of places to get a great meal before or after a night in this up-and-coming corridor.
+On H Street, you’ll find plenty of places to get a great meal.
+Make sure to check out other places to eat and drink all over the District.

 Far East Fare